GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 audio interface), including the stereo outputs used for stereo reduction.

 ## 1.6.
-What's new and improved in ControlGRIS/SpatGRIS?
+What’s new and improved in ControlGRIS/SpatGRIS?

 • *SpatGRIS* is independent from any audio virtual device, either *Jack, Enzian* or *BlackHole*.
-It's the user's choice.
+It’s the user’s choice.

 • Direct Outs now have two functions: Independent, for speakers that are not part of the spatialization, e.g. subwoofers; Spatialized, through